kianho/combine-rsgau/python-workshop-flyer/COMBINE-python-workshop-flyer.md

 data processing features through worked-examples involving bioinformatics datasets.

-Upon completion of the workshop, you will have gained a foundational proficiency in Python, enabling you to use some of its powerful (and programmer-friendly) features in research-related tasks.
+Upon completion, you will have gained a foundational proficiency in Python, enabling you to use some of its powerful (and programmer-friendly) features in research-related tasks.